lijiaying/lijiaying.github.io/README.md

 [Curriculum Vitae](http://lijiaying.github.io/cv/cv_en_2023_11.pdf)

-Currently, I am working for Saas team under Bing Platform in Microsoft.
+Currently, I am working for OmniVision Technology, Singapore.
+Before that, I worked for Microsoft Bing for 3 years.
-Before that, I was a research scientist in SCIS, SMU (Singapore Management University),
+I was a research scientist in SCIS, SMU (Singapore Management University),
 a research fellow in ISTD, SUTD (Singapore University of Technology and Design).
 I got my PhD degree from SUTD, and my Bachelor degree from Nankai University.